 If you are an advanced user, you may want to check the detailed configuration of your system.
 Detailed system configurations are contained in the Advanced Level.
-To view the Advanced Level, press [F8].
+To view the Advanced Level, press

-The asterisk () mark indicates that the parameter appears only when you are in the Advanced Level.
+The asterisk (\) mark indicates that the parameter appears only when you are in the Advanced Level.
 The parameters on the screens show default values.
 These values may not be the same as those in your system.
 The grayed items on the screens have fixed settings and are not user-configurable.

-Use the arrow keys 🚹 and 🕕 to move around the Setup Utility screen.
-Use 🗲 to move to the next page or 📄 to return to the previous page if the setup screen has more than one page available.
-Use [FGUP, FGDN, "+" or "-" to select the options if they are available.
-Press ESC to return to the Main menu.
+Use the arrow keys 1 and 1 to move around the Setup Utility screen.
+Use 1 to move to the next page or 1 to return to the previous page if the setup screen has more than one page available.
+Use 1 to return to the options if they are available.
+Press 1 to return to the Main menu.